jastisriradheshyam/sangraham/content/docs/programming_languages/_index.md

 Example: `C`

-## Block strucutured lanugage
+## Block structured language

-Block strucured lanuage permit procedures or functions to be declared inside other functions or procedures.[^4]
+Block structured language permit procedures or functions to be declared inside other functions or procedures.[^4]

 Example: `ALGOL`, `Pascal`, `Javascript` and `Swift`